Learn something new every day

 An editorial assistant is an entry level staff member who works in the publishing industry.
-Editorial assistants can be found in news rooms, publishing houses, magazine offices, and the offices of new media companies which publish online.
-This type of job is generally taken by someone who is just getting started in publishing, although sometimes some experience is required to become an editorial assistant.
+These assistants can be found in news rooms, publishing houses, magazine offices, and the offices of new media companies which publish online.
+This type of job is generally taken by someone who is just getting started in publishing, although sometimes some experience is required to work in this job position.

 The duties of an editorial assistant can vary widely, depending on the publication.
 Some may act primarily like secretaries, handling the phones, sending out correspondence, making copies, filing, and tracking filed materials through the office and between departments.
 It may also be the duty of the editorial assistant to get guests settled in the office, to attend meetings, and to help keep the editorial schedule on track and focused.